Ad Wolgast: Later life

 Wolgast was declared incompetent in 1917 and a guardianship was established for him.
 He suffered a nervous breakdown in 1918 and was placed in a sanitarium.
 He escaped and was later found living in the "North Woods" of California as a "mountain man."
 In December 1918 a Los Angeles court found him competent to handle his own affairs, and terminated the guardianship.

 In the early 1920s, Jack Doyle, owner of a Vernon, California boxing venue, took Wolgast "under his wing," and allowed him to train at his boxing gym, although Wolgast was not to fight again.

 Death

-In 1927 he was committed to Stockton State Hospitalwhere he remained for the rest of his life.
-He died 14 April 1955 in Camarillo, California of heart complications.
+In 1927 he was committed to Stockton State Hospital where he remained for the rest of his life.
+He died April 14, 1955 in Camarillo, California of heart complications.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted to the win/loss/draw column.